 Program Description: Circuit Breaker (MGL Ch.
 44:53A), the state special education compensate employees or pay for contracted services, equipment and materials to service the needs of students on an Individual Education Program (IEP).
-The Massachusetts Department of Elementary and Secondary Education (DESE) and the Massachusetts Department of Revenue (DOR) allow districts to carry forward revenue for one year i.e. amount collected in FY'19 can be carried forward and spent in FY'20.
+The Massachusetts Department of Elementary and Secondary Education (DESE) and the Massachusetts Department of Revenue (DOR) recommend districts carry forward revenue for one year i.e. amount collected in FY'19 can be carried forward and spent in